mbelaloui/Ansible/README.md

         when: "ansible_os_family == redhat"
 ```

-we can also use the canditional in a loop
+we can also use the conditional in a loop

 we want to install wget, git and not apache